knappa/steadycellphenotype/README.md

-# steadycellphenotype
+# SteadyCellPhenotype

-Computations of steady states of intracellular biological network
+A tool for the computation of steady states and dynamics of intracellular biological networks.

 ## Current operation

-The site is implemented in Python 3 using the packages `flask`, `matplotlib`, and `networkx`.
-This is installed by default if you have installed the standard anaconda distribution.
-Others, like me, need to use `pip` to install it.
-In that case:
+The site is implemented in Python 3 using the packages `flask`, `matplotlib`, `networkx`, `numba`, and `pathos`.
+Some of these may be installed by default if you have installed the standard anaconda distribution.
+Others need to use `pip` to install it.
+If the version of `python` on your system is version 3 (check using `python --version`) you can install these dependencies using
 ```
 python -m pip install flask matplotlib networkx numba pathos
 ```
-or on some Linux-based systems (certainly on Debian) you will need to run
+commonly, such as on Mac or Linux-based systems, Python 3.x is installed as `python3` and you will need to run
 ```
 python3 -m pip install flask matplotlib networkx numba pathos
 ```